dmbarbour/wikilon/docs/AwelonLang.md

             [B][A]w == [A][B]       w = (a2) [] b a
                [A]i == A            i = [] w a d

 Other loop combinators can be built upon `z`.
 For example, we can develop a `foreach` function that processes a list or stream.
-The most common loop combinators may be accelerated for performance.
+We could similarly preserve the name `foreach` in partially evaluated loops via `foreach = [(eq-foreach) ...]z`.
+Use of the *Named Locals* projection might help when defining new loop combinators.

-*Aside:* I've contemplated allowing recursion many times.
-Unfortunately, recursion isn't very helpful in-the-small where common loop combinators can do the job.
-And in-the-large recursion is just a recipe for entangling code with the environment, hindering sharing and comprehension, which is not congruent with Awelon's goals.
-Further, I hope that we'll gradually elevate Awelon code above explicit loops, instead favoring collections-processing combinators or DSLs.
-Thus, recursion is rejected.
+*Aside:* I've frequently contemplated support for recursive word definitions.
+However, there are some persuasive arguments for avoiding them: inline all the things semantics, programs as finite sequences rather than graphs, no need for an external reference concept to explain or construct loops.
+Further, after we develop a library of loop combinators and common collections types, most use cases would be covered.

 ## Memoization